Table of Contents

 Condition-based monitoring has become the most powerful tool to ensure reliability, integrity, and sustainability of industrial assets.
 Its ability to transform operational data into predictive decisions enables failure anticipation, resource optimization, and business continuity protection.

-Technological partners like Penspen demonstrate that CBM is not a trend—it is the foundation of intelligent maintenance and the central component of IoT, advanced analytics, and Industry 4.0 integration.
+Technological partners like Penspen demonstrate that CBM is not a trend—it is the foundation of smart maintenance and the central component of IoT, advanced analytics, and Industry 4.0 integration.

 In the transition toward safer and more efficient operations, CBM represents the strongest path to achieving reliable, connected, and future-ready asset integrity.